themattrix/interpose/README.md

 ### Error checking

-The `original` function pointer is checked against `NULL` before each call to the user-defined function.
-If it is `NULL` (like on the first call to that function), then the original function is queried and saved. _Whether the query returned a valid pointer **or not**_, the user function _will be called_.
+The `original` function pointer is checked against `nullptr` before each call to the user-defined function.
+If it is `nullptr` (like on the first call to that function), then the original function is queried and saved. _Whether the query returned a valid pointer **or not**_, the user function _will be called_.
 This is important.

     It is entirely up to the user-defined function to provide error handling for an invalid original function.